Dance Education EdD

 • Interdisciplinary – A self-designed track to provide breadth into combined inquiries or a specific alternate inquiry such as neuroscience, Afro-centric education, instructional technology, spirituality, creativity, peace education, visual art, music, literature, philosophy, human development, or cognition for example.

 The program is committed to preparing today’s master dance educators as tomorrow’s dance education researchers.
 We believe that the multiple ways of knowing that are embedded in dance practices can serve as the bedrock for developing a research identity and for conducting multi-modal research that is convincing and transformative.
 Through a series of communal doctoral and dissertation seminars, students are supported in preparing an original, self-designed, empirical research study and written dissertation.
 The Introduction to Doctoral Inquiry course orients students to scholarly skills and resources that are the foundation of research.
 During Doctoral Seminar 1 students develop a preliminary literature review and research proposal.
 Subsequently, during Doctoral Seminar 2, students prepare their advanced literature review as well as a pilot study toward completion of the doctoral exam.
 During Dissertation Seminar 1, students finalize their research proposal and present it during a public hearing.
 Finally, during Dissertation Seminar 2, students are supported while they collect their research data, write and prepare to defend their dissertation.
 Disbursed throughout this sequence, students select from a wide variety of research methods courses offered at the college to tailor their research visions.
 Each doctoral candidate works closely with a program faculty member who serves as the dissertation advisor and the culminating dissertation committee includes dance education faculty as well as college-wide faculty selected for related field expertise.
-A culminating course, Writing for Journal Publication, prepares students to disseminate their discoveries.
-Furthermore, the Arnhold Institute for Dance Education Research, Policy and Leadership provides an unparalleled opportunity to learn within a dynamic research community while participating in symposiums, institute research projects, and professional learning events.
+The optional course, Writing for Journal Publication, prepares students to disseminate their discoveries.
+Furthermore, the Arnhold Institute for Dance Education Research, Policy and Leadership provides an unparalleled opportunity to learn from professional research associates within a dynamic research community while participating in symposiums, institute research projects, and professional learning events.

 Degree Progress